M66B/FairEmail/FAQ.md

 Another possible cause is a bug in an older Exchange version, please [see here](https://bugzilla.mozilla.org/show_bug.cgi?id=886261).
 In this case the system administrator needs to update the server software.

+The error *...
+Invalid ID Token Issued at time is more than 10 minutes before or after the current time ...* means that the clock time of the device deviates too much from the clock time of the email server.
+Please make sure the clock time, including the time zone, of the device is correct.

 Please [see here](#faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*

 Please [see here](#faq127) for the error *...
 Syntactically invalid HELO argument(s) ...*.